How to calculate holiday pay on termination of employment (UK)

 How to avoid any issues with final pay

-To avoid any issues with final pay make it clear in the payslip what each payment or deduction is for.
-This will give the employee a chance to compare their final pay with calculations of their own, giving them reassurance that they have received the correct amount.
+To avoid any issues with final pay, make it clear in the payslip what each payment or deduction is for.
+This will give the employee a chance to check the figures to make sure the sums are correct.

 Do employees get holiday pay if sacked?